joshuaeckroth/csss-2017-website/course-material/schedule.md

 Each day starts at 9am in LBC 317.
 We'll go to lunch 12-1, and the class ends each day at 3pm.

-## Day 1: June 12
+## Day 1: June 12 (Mon)

 Before lunch:

-- "Getting to know each other"
 - Pre-survey of programming knowledge
-- Overview of programming
+- Overview of programming languages
+- Connecting to Linux machines
 - Simple Python programs

 After lunch:

 - Overview of cybersecurity
+- Discussion of recent news
 - Demo of information gathering and penetration testing

-## Day 2: June 13
+## Day 2: June 13 (Tue)

 Before lunch:

-- Overview of internet routing
+- Overview of internet routing, sockets, TCP/IP
 - Python programming to send data over the internet

 After lunch: